Quantum Techniques for Stochastic Mechanics: The rate equation and Markov processes

 for some Hamiltonian:

 What is this Hamiltonian, exactly?
 Let's think of it as a matrix where $H_{i j}$ is the probability per time for our system to hop from the state $j$ to the state $i$.
-This looks backwards, but don't blame me---blame the guys who invented the usual conventions for matrix algebra.
+This looks backwards, but don't blame us---blame the guys who invented the usual conventions for matrix algebra.
 Clearly if $i \ne j$ this probability per time should be the sum of the rate constants of all transitions going from $j$ to $i$:

-where we write $\tau: j \to i$ when $\tau$ is a transition with source $j$ and target $i$.
+where we write $\tau \colon j \to i$ when $\tau$ is a transition with source $j$ and target $i$.

 Now, we saw way back in Section~\ref{sec:4_hamiltonians} that for a probability distribution to remain a probability distribution as it evolves in time according to the master equation, we need $H$ to be {\bf infinitesimal stochastic}: its off-diagonal entries must be nonnegative, and the sum of the entries in each column must be zero.
 The first condition holds already, and the second one tells us what the diagonal entries must be.
 So, we're basically done describing $H$.
 But we can summarize it this way:

 \begin{problem} Think of $\mathbb{R}^K$ as the vector space consisting of finite linear combinations of elements $\kappa \in K$.
 Then show